-The project will be certified as meeting the Enterprise Green Communities Criteria and pursue LEED Silver certification upon completion.
+The project will be certified as meeting the Enterprise Green Communities Criteria and LEED Silver certification will be pursued upon completion.

 The redevelopment of the hospital is a vital component of Neighborhood Progress Inc.'s overall Strategic Investment Initiative plan for the Buckeye neighborhood.

-Saint Luke’s has considerable strengths as an affordable senior residential community, including visibility, a generous amount of green space, and close proximity to services and public transit.
-It also benefits from proximity to both completed (school, library) and planned nearby investments.
+Strengths of the Saint Luke’s location as an affordable senior residential community plus charter school include visibility, a generous amount of green space and close proximity to services and public transit.

-This project has been developed through the Enterprise-led Housing First Initiative, which seeks to end chronic homelessness in Cuyahoga County by creating 1,000 units of permanent supportive housing for adults with histories of long-term homelessness and disabilities.
+This project has been developed by Cleveland Housing Network, in partnership with EDEN, Inc. and FrontLine Services through the Enterprise-led Housing First Initiative, which seeks to end chronic homelessness in Cuyahoga County by creating permanent supportive housing for single adults, young adults, and families with histories of long-term homelessness and disabilities.